 We’ve all heard of Common Core.
 Most of us have also heard of Next Generation Science Standards* (NGSS).
 So what is the story?
 What are these standards and what is it we should know about them as science educators?
-In this post I am going to give you a background of the standards and point you to a few free resources I have developed to support you as you use them in your classroom.
+In this post, I am going to give you a background of the standards and point you to a few free resources I have developed to support you as you use them in your classroom.
 If you want to read more about tips for transitioning to NGSS, click HERE.
 If you want to learn more about using phenomena, click HERE.

 In 2013 the Next Generation Science Standards were released.
 These standards, designed by 26 states, NSTA, the National Research Council, and a bunch of other people, were created so that a unified science curriculum existed across all states – similar to the Common Core for math and English.
 Although only 16 states have officially adopted the standards, over 40 use the standards as a basis for creating their own standards, and countless private schools have supported them as well.

-The standards are mainly based on, “The Framework K-12 Science Education” that was written by the National Research Council.
+The standards are mainly based on, “The Framework K-12 Science Education” which was written by the National Research Council.
 They align with Common Core themes and have a great emphasis on scientific inquiry, technology, and engineering practices (cheers from the STEM teachers out there!)
 The goal was to create standards that build upon each other from elementary to middle to high school.
 There are three main science subjects the standards are divided into – Life Science, Physical Science, and Earth and Space – as opposed to having specific standards for Biology, Anatomy, Physics, Environmental science, etc.

 When the Next Generation Science Standards first came out, I did a glance through them and thought – this is pretty much exactly what I am already teaching, just worded in a more fancy way, and I moved on with it.
 This school year though, I started to feel more and more convicted that I really needed to analyze these standards to make sure I was really basing my curriculum off of them.
 When I sat down to analyze them, I was pretty taken aback by how complicated the layout was.
 You had to click through multiple documents just to understand the big picture.
 I did not find the format to be user-friendly at all.

-So I decided to re-format these documents in a way that I could understand and use more easily as I developed curriculum for my classroom.
+So I decided to re-format these documents in a way that I could understand and use more easily as I developed a curriculum for my classroom.
 It took me 10+ hours to do this for one subject – 10+ hours I would never want another teacher to have to go through, so I decided to share with the rest of the teaching world my breakdown of the Next Generation Science Standards.
 This format makes sense to me so I hope you will find that it makes sense to you as well!

-For each of the three subjects I have written up a free breakdown of the standards for middle school and high school.
+For each of the three subjects, I have written up a free breakdown of the standards for middle school and high school.
 With each breakdown, I’ve re-ordered the information from the Next Gen website in a way that just makes them way easier to understand.
-I also include a document about my break down that explains the format I have chosen to lay out the standards and where each source of information in my breakdown was specifically found on the Next Gen website.
+I also include a document about my breakdown that explains the format I have chosen to lay out the standards and where each source of information in my breakdown was specifically found on the Next Gen website.
 This is so you can be assured that I did not

 in any way attempt to write this all myself – I’ve simply just rearranged the